 Minnesota has two distinct types of custody; legal and physical.
-Legal custody deals with education and most of the time you will have joint legal custody with your ex.
-This means that if you have joint legal custody you will have to agree on where the kids to school.
-If you can’t decide together, the Court will ultimately decide for you.
+Legal custody deals with education, and most of the time you will have joint legal custody with your ex.
+If you have joint legal custody, you will have to agree on where the kids go to school.
+If you can’t decide together, the court will ultimately decide for you.

 Who pays for children’s medical insurance?

 Medical insurance premiums are considered a form of child support in Minnesota.
 This means that over and above cash child support payments, the court will take both parties’ incomes, divide them, and assign a percentage to each parent to cover the kid’s health insurance.
 This law was changed in 2007/2008, and we rarely argue about this any longer as it really is just a calculation.

 This is a tricky question and one that isn’t very clear.
 If the divorce decree is silent as to who pays, then you’ll have to work it out with your ex.
 While the cost of activity fees, camps, clothing, etc. can be very expensive, it is not dealt with under Minnesota child support laws and you normally have to work this out during the divorce process to see who will pay what fees in the future.